thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Dec 19, 2024
+Well, I had some time to kill on a plane, so I started the process to claw back board real estate in order to fit the additional components needed for "Super CoPicoVision".
+But of course, once the initial shrink was done, I needed to know where the additional components would fit before I re-routed the board.
+This of course meant that I needed to actually add these additional components to the board, meaning that I needed to do the work to add them to the schematic.
+Anyway, you can probably guess where this is going!
+I need to now fix up the BOM (when you're ordering ICs in surface-mount packages, you need to be a little more specific about which part number you order!)

 ### Update - Dec 15, 2024
 I had to take a break from CoPicoVision for a little while for various reasons, but I'm trying to get back to it.
 After mulling it over and